streamlineddesigns/Hyper-Associative-Recall-Memory/README.md

 K is produced as a simple identity function from Z. (K,a) gets inserted into H if its 1NN is less than a similarity threshold.
 Whereby (a) represents the action estimations.

-At intersection Q,K and H, Q queries H for its KNN K's and produces a gram kernel matrix via cosine similarity, which is then normalized.
+At intersection Q,K and H, Q queries H for its KNN K's (its support set) and produces a gram kernel matrix via cosine similarity, which is then normalized.
 This normalized query kernel represents the learned weights of Q in relationship to its KNN K's.
 However, it's not simply the KNN K's whose weighting is learned.
 It's also K's associated action estimations or (a), whose weighting is learned.

 M is then produced as the summation of similarity weighted action estimations.